emacs-mirror/emacs/mps/manual/source/pool/amc.rst

 1. The hash table discovers that its location dependency is stale.

-2. A new array is allocated to containt the re-hashed keys.
+2. A new array is allocated to contain the re-hashed keys.

 3. The new array is large enough to push the *new size* of the :term:`nursery space` (that is, the amount of newly allocated